 Shall we list some school clubs?

 - Basketball, dance, badminton, handball, rugby, baseball, swimming, athletics, ping pong;

 - Arts (theater, cinema, photography, painting, dance, literature);

 - Japanese traditional arts (kimono, tea, floral arrangement, Japanese calligraphy);

-- Human relations (history, philosophy, politics, sociology) common in colleges;
+- Human relations (history, philosophy, politics, sociology) common in the faculties;

 - Suzumiya Haruhi (SOS);